-TAP projects are key elements of Michigan's strategy to create jobs by increasing the quality of life in local communities.
 Quality of life has become a prime factor in location decisions for employers and for the employees they need to attract.
-The TAP program is a significant partner in downtown revitalization efforts in numerous Michigan business districts.
-These investments also provide facilities that make walking and bicycling viable and safer alternatives for travel normally done by automobile.
-Consequently, trails have been proven to provide economic benefit for their neighboring communities.
-TAP uses federal transportation funds designated by Congress for these types of activities.
+The TAP Program provides facilities that make walking and bicycling viable and safer alternatives to travel by automobile, creating the communities in which people want to live and work.
+The TAP uses federal transportation funds designated by Congress exclusively for these activities.